 The new data introduced in this experiment comes from the native speaker subset of the Speech Accent Archive.
 George Mason University maintains the Speech Accent Archive, which consists of "native and non-native speakers of English all read[ing] the same English paragraph" (Weinberger and Kunath 2015).
 The primary purpose of this archive is to document various English accents spoken worldwide.
-The archive consists of 3031 recordings from speakers of over 390 native languages.
+The archive consists of 3031 recordings, each from a different speaker, with a total of over 390 native languages.
 The paragraph elicited from all the speakers is as follows: